Ardour Mixing Tutorial: Adding Tracks, Routing and Applying Effects

-This is an important tutorial for Ardour beginners.
-One of the most important use of Ardour is to perform audio mixing of your music projects.
+This is an important tutorial for Ardour which is a Linux-based digital audio workstation.
 In audio mixing, you will be applying several effects that could improve the clarity and presence of your tracks.
 Example of these effects are EQ, compression, etc. This tutorial already assumes you have completed recording/tracking your tracks and that the only problem is how to start mixing it.
 Also this assumes you have a fully working installation of Ardour in your Linux or Mac operating system.
 This means everything should be working including JACK in Ardour.
 These are the steps:

 Prepare your Tracks and Create Ardour Sessions

 2.)
 Extract the zip file.
 Inside the ardoursamples folder, you will find two wav files namely chorus bass.wav and kickdrum.wav.
-The format of these audio wav files is 24-bit/48KHz which is compatible with Ardour.
-If you are mixing in Ardour, the default sample rate is 48KHz so it won’t show any warnings during the importing process because the input wav file is compatible.
+The format of this audio wav files is 24-bit/48KHz which is compatible with Ardour.

 4.)
-Under “New Session”, name it as ardourmixingtutorial , decide where you would like to save the project and click “New”.
+Under “New Session”, name it as ardourmixingtutorial to save the project and click “New”.

 5.)
-Let’s import those two wav tracks to Ardour for mixing.
+Let’s import these two wav tracks to Ardour for mixing.
 Go to “Session” – “Import”.
 Under “Add Existing Audio”, locate the kickdrum.wav and then click OK.

 6.)
 Also import chorus bass.wav to your mixing session in Ardour.